OniAkuma96/book_bin/README.md

     - The color scheme for the site will be white and maroon.

-    - The main font of the site will be x with Sans Serif as the fallback font.
+    - The main font of the site will be IBM Plex Sans with Sans Serif as the fallback font.

 - ### Wireframes